Automattic/wp-calypso/packages/jetpack-redirects/README.md

 	}
 )
 ```
-This will create: h`ttps://jetpack.com/redirect?site=example.org&source=calypso-edit-post&path=1234`
+This will return the following URL: `ttps://jetpack.com/redirect?site=example.org&source=calypso-edit-post&path=1234`

-The calypso-edit-post source points to `https://wordpress.com/post/[site]/[path]`, so the final URL will be:
+The `calypso-edit-post` source is registered in the server and it points to `https://wordpress.com/post/[site]/[path]`, so the final URL that the user will be redirected to is:

 `https://wordpress.com/post/example.org/1234`